NicolasAppsDevelopment/Sentinel/README.md

 `sudo bash setup_sentinel.sh`

 # Note :
+At one moment you will be in the root user.
+You must type "exit".
-You will be ask to enter you login and password for the git clone
+After that, you will be ask to enter you login and password for the git clone